-Countries all over the world have come out of lockdown and reopened their borders over the summer.
+Countries all over the world have come out of lockdown and reopened their borders over the past few months.
 Now Japan has started to welcome back at least some international travellers too.

-The Japanese government announced last month that it will lower the travel warning level for around ten countries around the world from ‘3’ (meaning ‘avoid travelling for any reason’) to ‘2’ (‘avoid non-essential travel’).
+The Japanese government announced in September that it would lower the travel warning level for around ten countries around the world from ‘3’ (meaning ‘avoid travelling for any reason’) to ‘2’ (‘avoid non-essential travel’).
 A two-week quarantine will still be required for anyone flying into Japan, but it is hoped the move will encourage these nations to allow Japanese travellers in too – paving the way, eventually, for mutual leisure travel arrangements.

 At present, it should be noted that all foreign nationalities are barred from visiting Japan for tourism purposes.
 To get into the country right now, you must either be a foreign resident of Japan or meet ‘special-circumstance’ requirements.

 As of September 18, businesspeople from certain Asian nations including Thailand, Taiwan and Singapore have been allowed in under very strict conditions.
-And from October 1, anyone with permission to stay for three months or longer is also be able to travel to the country.
+And since October 1, anyone with permission to stay for three months or longer has also been able to travel to the country.

 So in other words: short-term stays may be off the cards for most of us for a while yet.